 During Schaefer's association with the UW-Oshkosh women's volleyball program he has coached athletes to one NCAA Division III National Player of the Year, 14 NCAA Division III All-America, 23 NCAA Division III All-Midwest Region and 32 All-WIAC awards.
 In 2009, Christina Cahoon became the first libero to win National Player of the Year in any NCAA Division.

 Schaefer, a Kaukauna High School graduate, received his bachelor’s degree in social work from UW-Oshkosh in 1996.
 He also earned a master’s degree in educational leadership from the school in 2002.

 As a student, Schaefer was a member of the UW-Oshkosh men’s volleyball club team that won the 1996 National Intramural Recreation Sports Association (NIRSA) Division II Championship.
 Schaefer helped his team to the Wisconsin Volleyball Conference (WVC) title in both 1999 and 2000.
 He was an all-league first team selection in 2001.

-UW-Oshkosh captured the 2010 and 2012 Division III national titles and is considered one of the strongest collegiate club programs in the country, sending two teams to the national tournament each season.
-UW-Oshkosh owns six national championships, the most by a NCAA Division III team playing collegiate club volleyball.
+UW-Oshkosh captured the 2010, 2012 and 2014 Division III national titles and is considered one of the strongest collegiate club programs in the country, sending two teams to the national tournament each season.
+With national championships in the National Collegiate Volleyball Federation Division I and III Divisions in 2014, UW-Oshkosh joined the University of Arizona as the only team in history to win two titles in the same season.
+UW-Oshkosh owns eight national championships, the most by a NCAA Division III team playing collegiate club volleyball.